 The below guidelines are procedures and practices of the District regarding GKDA (LEGAL) and GKD (LOCAL) policies.
-For information on the distribution of non-school literature by students, please refer to FNAA (LOCAL) policy.
+For information on the distribution of non-school literature by students, please refer to FNAA (LOCAL) policy.Procedural Guidelines for

 Distribution of Non-School Literature by External OrganizationsThe District’s classrooms during the school day are provided for the limited and specific purpose of delivering instruction to students in the courses and subjects in which they are enrolled.
 Hallways in school buildings are provided for the purpose of facilitating movement of students.
 Classrooms and hallways shall not be used for the distribution of any materials over which the school does not exercise control or has not approved to be distributed in this manner.All written materials intended for distribution on District property shall be submitted for prior review and approval to the Communications and Public Relations Department.
 All requests must include the name of the organization or individual sponsoring the literature intended to be distributed.
 Within five (5) school days from the time the request is made, the District shall provide a written approval or denial to the organization requesting to distribute non-school literature on a campus.The District will consider for approval informational flyers and materials that:

-promote civic and community-wide meetings, events, and/or activities sponsored by a municipality,
+- promote civic and community-wide meetings, events, and/or activities sponsored by a municipality,

-provides a free item, product, and/or service with no obligation to purchase a product, service, or other item that would promote a for-profit organization.
+- provide a free item, product, and/or service with no obligation to purchase a product, service, or other item that would promote a for-profit organization.

-promote discounts or buy one, get one free promotions that require purchases in order to redeem.
+- promote discounts or buy one, get one free promotions that require purchases in order to redeem.

 Upon written approval, the organization is responsible for making copies of the information and for delivering copies of the material to all campuses that the organization deems appropriate.
 Approved material must be delivered to campuses before the approval expiration date noted on the written approval letter.
 Approval is for a one-time distribution period only.
 Distribution of non-school literature by external organizations is not allowed at our middle schools or Duncanville High School (grades 7 – 12) due to the size of the campuses.The District’s agreement to allow an organization to distribute approved material does not provide nor imply that other privileges and/or additional access to students exist.
 Additionally, the District does not guarantee delivery of material within a specified timeline.
 The District will deliver material within a reasonable time period that does not interfere with instruction and/or curriculum delivery.
 The district will not distribute non-school literature during the first two or last two weeks of the school year.Approval to post meeting or event signs on school District property may be considered by the District if such announcement is for a meeting to be hosted at a school facility and does not conflict with other school meeting/event notices.
 Organizations receiving approval to post such signs as part of their materials for distribution request must secure the appropriate permits from the appropriate municipality, and must provide a copy of such permit(s) to the District prior to posting any signage.
 The District may remove and discard signs at their discretion at any time.